TheCarsonWest/nerd-emoji/Physics/Defining Simple Harmonic Motion (SHM).md

 The defining characteristic of SHM is the nature of its restoring force.
 For an ideal system, this force adheres to **Hooke's Law**:

-$ F_{restoring} = -kx $
+$F_{restoring} = -kx$

 Where:
-*   $F_{restoring}$ is the restoring force.
+*  $F_{restoring}$is the restoring force.
-*   $k$ is the spring constant (or force constant), a measure of the stiffness of the spring/system.
-A larger $k$ means a stiffer system.
+*  $k$is the spring constant (or force constant), a measure of the stiffness of the spring/system.
+A larger$k$means a stiffer system.
-*   $x$ is the displacement from the equilibrium position.
+*  $x$is the displacement from the equilibrium position.
 *   The negative sign indicates that the restoring force is always directed opposite to the displacement, pushing or pulling the object back towards equilibrium.

-[[Spring Forces]] are a classic example of this restoring force, where $F_s = -kx$.
+[[Spring Forces]] are a classic example of this restoring force, where$F_s = -kx$.

 ### Equilibrium Position

-The **equilibrium position** (often denoted as $x=0$) is the point where the net force acting on the oscillating object is zero.
+The **equilibrium position** (often denoted as$x=0$) is the point where the net force acting on the oscillating object is zero.
 When the object is at this position, it experiences no restoring force, and if undisturbed, it would remain at rest.
 However, in SHM, the object's inertia carries it past this point, causing the restoring force to reverse direction and pull it back.

 ### Amplitude, Period, and Frequency